raypan0625/Inventory-Analysis-WOH/README.md

 # WOH-WOS-Analysis
-* This is the calcualtion of "Weeks On Hand"/ "Weeks Of Supply" for the inventory analysis based on past sales, forecast, and monthly/weekly seasonality.
+* This is the calcualtion of "Weeks On Hand" / "Weeks Of Supply" (WOH/WOS) for the inventory analysis based on past sales, forecast, and monthly/weekly seasonality.

+## Description
 * Internally, most of the item level weeks on hand are simply calculated as total inventory divided by weekly sales.
 However, Amazon Innetwork/DI orders in batches (B2B) which might overstate our true sales speed.
 To smooth out our weekly sales numbers, we should calculate our true weekly demand.

-## Description

-An in-depth paragraph about your project and overview of use.
+   - Non-AMZ DI_IN Weekly Sales: Last 12 weeks Non-AMZ_DI/IN weekly sales
+   - AMZ DI_IN Weekly Sales: Last 12 weeks actual AMZ portal weekly sales AMZ DI_IN Weekly Forecast: Next 12 weeks AMZ portal weekly forecast IMT/OIT Forecast: Next 12 weeks HM forecast weekly sales
+OH_Days: Last 12 weeks number of days HM is on hand (>20pcs)
+OH: Current US On Hand Inventory
+OW: Current US On Water Inventory + Previous month planned but not yet shipped

 ## Getting Started